 Not all are four-season ready.
 Most are 3-season ready, including the majority of options on our list.
 3-season models offer protection from the elements, are waterproof, and provide plenty of ventilation for when the temperatures skyrocket.
 4-season options provide even more protection from outside conditions but are often more expensive and a bit heavier.

 To get the highest quality and lightest option, you’ll probably be spending at least $50.
 If you’re new to backpacking or you don’t mind a bit of extra weight, a budget option may work just fine.

 Q. What’s the difference between a 3-season and 4-season tent?

-A four season tent will be of a higher combination of durable materials which should be able to withstand any type of weather.
-The design features built into these tents will be more accommodating and practical in the sense of needing to house people and equipment for all four seasons of the year.
+A four season model will be of a higher combination of durable materials which should be able to withstand any type of weather.
+The design features built into these will be more accommodating and practical in the sense of needing to house people and equipment for all four seasons of the year.

 Q. Aren’t lightweight tents flimsy and easily damaged?

 Nope!
 A high-quality, lightweight backpacking model will be made of highly durable materials.
 Just because the product is lightweight, doesn’t mean it will break on you.